6 Things to Know Before a Trip to Sri Lanka

 Sri Lanka has plentiful transportation for travelers, including rail trains, buses, minibuses and tuk-tuks.
 Rail trains have to be reserved in advance at the station for reserved seats (not standing room).
 First class seems to sell out early, but you can book in advance in person at a station from the ticketing window.

-Now, a little bit about Sri Lankan trains
+Sri Lankan trains

 - First class cars have air conditioning and TVs.
 This was pretty nice!